 The local heating network and heating plant of the cooperative "Biomasse Heizwerk Weizberg reg.
 Genossenschaft mbH" was built in 1999.
 The heat supply of the local heating network with 12 consumers is ensured by two biomass boilers fired with regional wood chips (see Table 3 for details).
 The largest consumers are a hotel building and the parish of Weizberg.
-The plant is currently operated without storage and without additional oil or gas boilers as a fail-safe measure.
+Before the set measures, the plant was operated without a storage and without an additional oil or gas boilers as a failure safety measure.
 Characteristic values for the heating network and the boiler plant can be found in Table 4 and Table 5.
 Table 4 also contains a list of available decentralised hot water storage tanks (charging storage tank) at the consumers of the heating network.